 Assumptions Associated with the Expected Number of Beneficiary Students

 The analysis is based on the assumption that the future student-teacher ratio will be equal to the average ratio of the past decade, adjusting for extreme outliers.
-This provides us with an average student-teacher ratio of 22.5 (see sheet Enroll), which multiplied by the number of trained teachers produces a beneficiary group of about 38,197 students.
+This provides us with an average student-teacher ratio of 22.5 (see Annex 1 sheet Enroll), which multiplied by the number of trained teachers produces a beneficiary group of about 38,197 students.

 Table 2.
 Historic Primary Student-Teacher Ratios